Board Of Directors

 Rebecca Crenshaw has been a teaching artist in New Orleans for the past six years.
 In addition to general music she teaches strings, guitar, and bucket drumming classes while encouraging students to express themselves through music.
 Rebecca plays violin/viola in several ensembles throughout the city.
 As a teaching artist, her role as a New Orleans musician informs her teaching and vice versa.
 Improvisation, collaboration, and performance are focal points in her philosophy of music education.

-Dixie Moore, Visual Arts Teacher
+TBD, Visual Arts Teacher

 Michelle Perez, Theatre Arts Teacher